 Utilizing time-based coding can help you get paid more of what you deserve for your office visits without raising red flags to auditor, if you do it right…

 This is where coding expert and educator, Leonta Williams, MBA, RHIA, CCS, CCDS, CPC, CPCO, CEMC, CHONC, CRC, can help.
-During her upcoming 60-minute online training on Thursday, May 20th at 1pm ET, Leonta will walk you through how and when to use time-based coding for your E/M visits.
+During her 60-minute online training, Leonta will walk you through how and when to use time-based coding for your E/M visits.